AbdullahMQarni/TicTacToeGame/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.
 3. Install dependencies using `npm install`.
-4. Run the development server with `npm start`.
+4. Run the development server with `npm run dev or npm start`.
-5. Open your browser and visit `http://localhost:3000` to interact with the game.
+5. Open your browser and visit `http://localhost:3000 or http://localhost:5173` to interact with the game.

 ## Project Structure